twiz-/split-analytics/README.md

  `rails g controller analytics_events analytics_dashboard`

  Create the controller to lookup the analytics records we're creating.
-Then hop into `views/analytics_events/` and create the file `analytics_dashboard.html.erb`

- Now, back in your controller grab all the events that have been happening and make them accessible to the view.
+Back in your controller grab all the events that have been happening and make them accessible to the view.

  ```ruby
  class AnalyticsEventsController < ApplicationController